Neelavelicham (film): Critical reception

 Lakshmi Priya of The News Minute states that Neelavelicham is "a visually stunning remake" that doesn't update the story.
 She notes that the film is a respectful tribute that benefits from modern technology, cinematography, and music.
 The review also notes that while the lead actors, Tovino Thomas and Rima Kallingal, are endearing, they sometimes struggle with the dated dialogue.
 She wrote: "For all its charm, Neelavelicham makes no effort to advance or modernise the original plot."

 Princy Alexander of Onmanorama states that Neelavelicham is a "charming" adaptation that pays tribute to its original story.
 She praises the film for its "stunning" visuals and music, its successful blending of romantic and horror elements.
 She notes that the film's first half lacks depth, especially in the writer's monologues.
 She felt that Tovino Thomas's performance as the writer was not as strong as Madhu's in the original, but commended Rima Kallingal, Shine Tom Chacko, and Roshan Mathew for their roles.
 She further states that the film is not a "perfect retelling".

 Anna MM Vetticad of Firstpost rated the film 3.5/5 stars and describes Neelavelichams success lies in its mesmeric visuals and imagery rather than its plot.
 She mentions that the film is a competently made and visually inventive reimagining that relies on technological advancements to bring the story to life.
 She wrote: "It is an enchanting reboot of Basheer's quaint tale."

 Sajin Shrijith of The New Indian Express rated the film 3.5/5 stars and praises the audio-visual creativity, cinematography and the fitting cast.
 He also notes that the film improves on the original by using subtle humor and effectively conveying the style of the author's writing.
 Overall, the film is seen as a simple, efficient, and immersive experience.
 He wrote: "Not all those films had stories with depth, but they more than made up for it through enchanting imagery.
 I would say the same for Neelavelicham too.
 It’s, for me, an immersive experience done right.
 Simple, yet efficient."

 Controversies

-In March 2023, music composer Baburaj's daughter sent a legal notice to Aashiq Abu and Bijibal against them using Baburaj's song from Bhargavi Nilayam in Neelavelicham.
+In March 2023, music composer M. S. Baburaj's daughter sent a legal notice to Aashiq Abu and Bijibal against them using Baburaj's song from Bhargavi Nilayam in Neelavelicham.
 She complained that the remade versions of Baburaj's songs present in the movie had been used without prior permission and were made in such a way that destroy the uniqueness and essence of the original versions.